EdwinYang123/WDP/README.md

-# WDP
+# Web and Database Programming
-Porjects and labs related the Web and Database Programming
+This contains the online wishlist editor and creator project related to Web and Database Programming (WDP)